andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 What do you say we start things off by defining what one looks like?

-At the end of the day, what we&#8217;d like back from the parsing process is a simple struct that contains the various pieces of metadata that are found within the [extracted the PKCS #7 container][4].
+At the end of the day, what we'd like back from the parsing process is a simple struct that contains the various pieces of metadata that are found within the [extracted the PKCS #7 container][4].
 Things like&#8230;

-  * the app&#8217;s bundle identifier,
+  * the app's bundle identifier,
   * the original app version that was purchased,
   * a collection of all the in app purchase receipts,
   * etc.